 Modify elevation field vertical connectivity

-Complete the following steps below to modify the network's elevation fields:
+Follow the steps below to modify the network's elevation fields.

 - Open the Network Dataset Properties dialog box.

 The Vertical Connectivity page appears.
 If your vertical connectivity policy is Policy: Elevation Fields, you will see a grid containing two rows for each edge source, one for the along direction and one for the against direction.
 You can use this grid to set the elevation field for each direction of each edge source.

 - Click below the Elevation Field column and select the required field from the drop-down list.

 The only fields that are available in the drop-down list are those with an integer data type because elevation levels are specified by integers.
 Any integer value is valid; that is, the field you choose can have positive, negative, and zero values.

 If the network dataset you are using was not configured to use the Elevation Fields vertical connectivity policy at the time it was created, you will not be able to edit elevation fields on this page.
 You cannot change the vertical connectivity policy after creating your network.